loopiiu/IR-DM_Assignment_4-5/README.md

 # IR-DM_Assignment_4-5
-Assignment from Information Retrieval and Data Mining
+Assignment of Information Retrieval and Data Mining